Training

-Image updates provide a higher level of confidence in the end state of the device.
-It's typically easier to replicate the results of an image update between a preproduction environment and a production environment because it doesn't pose the same challenges as packages and their dependencies.
-Because of their atomic nature, you can also adopt an A/B failover model easily.
+Image updates provide a high level of confidence in the end state of the device, and don't pose the same package and dependency management challenges as package or script based updates.
+It's easier to replicate the results of an image update between a preproduction and production environment, or easily adopt an A/B failover model.

 Note

-Image updates in this tutorial were validated on the Raspberry Pi B3 board.
+Image updates in this tutorial were validated on a Raspberry Pi B3 board.

 Note

-This tutorial uses a device connection string to authenticate and connect with the IoT Hub for ease of set-up.
-For production scenarios, we recommend using module identity and leveraging AIS(IoT Identity Service) to provision devices.
-Learn more
+For demonstration purposes, this tutorial uses a device connection string to authenticate and connect with the IoT hub.
+For production scenarios, it's better to use module identity and IoT Identity Service to provision devices.
+For more information, see Device Update agent provisioning.

 sudo apt-get install bmap-tools